 Title Scream: "MORTAL KOOOOOMBAT!"
 The juxtaposition of classical music, the scream and techno make this one of the best examples of Mood Whiplash on film.

-Brandon Lee was cast as Liu Kang but he died in an accident while filming The Crow.
+Brandon Lee was cast as Johnny but he died in an accident while filming The Crow.

 Cameron Diaz was originally cast as Sonya.
-She broke her ankle before filming began.
+She broke her wrist before filming began.

 Steven Spielberg was supposed to make a cameo appearance in the movie.
 However, due to scheduling conflicts, Spielberg backed out.